 Load images of multi-color beads (Step 8.6) in the spotFinderF function in microbeTracker and obtain coordinates of bead centroids in Cy5 and Cy3 channels.
 Use the list of centroid coordinates to calculate the affine transformation matrix, which informs how Cy5 and Cy3 channels are shifted and rotated with respect to each other29.

 Apply the affine transformation matrix to Cy5 and Cy3 FISH images to convert Cy3 images in the Cy5 coordinate.
-Classify if a spot is co-colocalized with another spot in a different channel.
-For example, a spot in the Cy5 channel is co-localized with another spot in the Cy3 channel if the distance between their centroids is less than 150 nm (Figure 5).
+Classify if a spot is co-localized with another spot in a different channel.
+For example, a spot in the Cy5 channel is considered to be co-localized with another spot in the Cy3 channel if the distance between their centroids is less than 150 nm (Figure 5).

 Analyze how many Cy5 spots are classified as “co-localized” with Cy3 spots at each time point.
 Also, analyze the intensity of the co-localized spots (Figure 5).
-This is done in testColocalization.m file.

 REPRESENTATIVE RESULTS

 Figure 3 shows representative images from this smFISH protocol.
 A full field of view (86.7 μm x 66.0 μm using our microscopy setup detailed in Table of Materials) shows ~500 E. coli cells dispersed throughout the field (Figure 3A).
-If the density of cells is higher than what is shown in this image, automatic cell segmentation becomes difficult as segmentation algorithms do not reliably identify individual cells when cells touch each other.
+If the density of cells is much higher than what is shown in this image, automatic cell segmentation becomes difficult as segmentation algorithms do not reliably identify individual cells when cells touch each other.
 One needs to adjust the concentration of cells and incubation time used for surface adherence (Step 5.1) to achieve the optimal density of cells in the field of view.

-The morphology of cells in the phase contrast images should remain comparable to that of live cells for segmentation purposes (Figure 3A-3C).
+The morphology of cells in the phase contrast images should remain comparable to that of live cells for segmentation purposes (Figure 3A-C).
 If cells are over-permeabilized, the cell morphology changes (like “ghosts”; Supplementary Figure 1).
 In that case, one may reduce the duration of 70% ethanol treatment in Step 5.3.

-When the expression level of lacZ mRNA is low, there are one or two diffraction-limited lacZ mRNA spots spatially separated within a cell.
-Hence, these spots can be analyzed by 2D Gaussian fitting for their intensity and localization.

-In our experimental condition, ~0.6% of cells contain lacZ mRNA (detected by either 5’ or 3’ mRNA probes) before induction, and the average expression level was ~0.03 lacZ mRNAs per cell, consistent with previous reports15,30.
-Also, the distribution of lacZ mRNA spot intensities before induction did not fit well with a normal distribution or a Poisson distribution due to the presence of spots with high intensities (Figure 3D-3E).
+Before induction, the average lacZ expression level was ~0.03 mRNAs per cell, consistent with previous reports15,30.
+Also, the distribution of lacZ mRNA spot intensities before induction did not fit well with a normal distribution or a Poisson distribution due to the presence of spots with high intensities (Figure 3D,E).
 This suggests that most of the spots detected under the repressed state represent a single lacZ mRNA, but a small population of spots contains more than one lacZ mRNA.
-To isolate the population with a single lacZ mRNA, we used a Gaussian mixture model with two mixture components (insets in Figure 3D-3E).
+To isolate the population with a single lacZ mRNA, we used a Gaussian mixture model with two mixture components (insets in Figure 3D,E).
 Then, the mean of the first Gaussian was taken as the mean intensity of a single mRNA spot (e.g., the peak of the black curve in Figure 3D) and used to convert the spot intensity to the number of mRNAs, for any spots detected in the time-course experiment.
 To calculate the total number of mRNAs within a cell, the normalized spot intensities were summed in each cell (Figure 3F)19.

+When the expression level of lacZ mRNA is low, there are one or two diffraction-limited lacZ mRNA spots spatially separated within a cell.
+Hence, the images of these spots can be analyzed by 2D Gaussian fitting for their intensity and localization.

 When the expression level is high, such that spots overlap with each other within a cell, 2D Gaussian fitting does not do reliable quantification.
 In that case, the mRNA level should be calculated by dividing the total, background-subtracted fluorescence signal within a cell with the mean intensity of a single mRNA19.